IIT-EnergySystemModels/openTEPES/doc/md/SolutionMethods.md

 ## Sector Benders decomposition

-Solve the electric sector and the hydrogen sector separately, using Benders decomposition method (file `openTEPES_ProblemSolvingSectorDecomposition`).
+Solve the electric sector and the hydrogen sector separately, using the Benders decomposition method (file `openTEPES_ProblemSolvingSectorDecomposition`).